 Jenny is a geological engineering student at UCLA.
 She does a wide variety of tasks for us, and we really benefit from her major-related skills; for example, she is classifying and sorting our great rock collection, full of excellent, fist-sized samples for students to inspect.

 Castrejon is a physics student at UCLA.
 She is testing and adapting a set of general college physics laboratory exercises for use by high school and middle school students.
-These exercises use an Arduino-compatible microcontroller board and the Python programming language.

 Board of Directors